GoodRequest/express-joi-to-swagger/README.md

 ## Requirements
 ✖ This solution is suitable for everybody who uses [Express](http://expressjs.com/) in a combination with [Joi](https://joi.dev/) to build application's API.
 This version was developed and tested on versions 17.x.x of Joi.
 For version 14.x.x we have parallel branch **v14**.
+For proper functioning it is also necessary to use Typescipt version 3.7.5 and higher.

 ✖ As mentioned before, it is not needed to use annotations in your code, however to make this tool works properly you need to obey some coding practices.
 You need define at least one [router](https://expressjs.com/en/guide/routing.html) in your application.
 If you want to include